-Mr P says he was advised by Cape Verde4 Life to open a SIPP with Options and transfer his existing pension into it and then purchase a 50% share of a hotel room in the Salinas Sea resort.
-He says Cape Verde4 Life advised him throughout the course of the transactions, including recommending the investment, and assisting him with obtaining relevant information and completing the required documents.
-Neither Mr P nor Options have provided copies of documents recording the advice and assistance Mr P says he was given by Cape Verde4 Life.
+Mr N says he was cold called by Mr M and advised by him to open a SIPP with Options and transfer his existing pension into it, and then purchase a 50% share of a hotel room (a unit) in the Salinas Sea resort.
+Mr N says he was told that his pension would be worth considerably more at retirement than if he left it where it was, and that he trusted Mr M because Mr M told him he had previously worked for Mr N's existing pension provider.

+In response to our enquiries, Mr N said he also recalls dealing with Cape Verde4 Life and he believes they were the introducer involved in the transfer of his pension, and he's unaware of Business B's involvement in the transfer.
+Neither Mr N nor Options have provided copies of documents recording the advice Mr N says he was given by Mr M and Cape Verde4 Life.

-On 14 November 2011, Mr P signed 'The [Options] Pension Scheme Application Form.'
-Mr P's personal details were entered on the form and the details of an existing personal pension Mr P had, estimated to be worth around £38,000, were entered in the section relating to transfers.
-The relevant box to confirm advice had been received on the transfer wasn't ticked.
+On 2 April 2013, Mr N signed 'The [Options] Pension Scheme Application Form For Direct Clients.'
+Mr N's personal details were entered on the form and in the section relating to investment choices, "Salinas Sea" was entered as the name of the investment and "£35,424" was entered as the amount to be invested.
+The details of an existing personal pension Mr N had, estimated to be worth around £38,000, were entered in the section relating to transfers.